National Academy of Public Administration (United States)

 The National Academy of Public Administration (NAPA) is a national academy of the United States in the field of public administration.
 As a congressionally-chartered, nonpartisan, and independent entity, its mission is to produce independent research and studies that advance the field of public administration and facilitate the development, adoption, and implementation of solutions to challenges of government administration.
 NAPA carries out its work outside of the government’s formal structure.
 It does not receive any direct federal appropriations.

 Academy membership comprises scholars, public administrators, and former public officials who are elected as fellows due to their contributions to the field of public administration.
 As of 2025, there are more than 1,000 fellows.

 It is one of two organizations chartered by Congress to support government oversight, along with the National Academy of Sciences.

 History

 NAPA’s origins trace back to the late 1960s as public administration emerged as a field separate from political science.
 In 1967, NASA administrator James E. Webb, along with other senior government officials such as John D. Millett, was instrumental in the academy’s founding, aiming to establish an independent, non-partisan body to advise government leaders.
-By 1970, NAPA had formally separated from ASPA and incorporated as an independent organization dedicated to elevating the practice of public administration.
+By 1970, NAPA had formally separated from the American Society for Public Administration (ASPA) and incorporated as an independent organization dedicated to elevating the practice of public administration.
 NAPA was chartered by the United States Congress in 1984.